moflo/sagemaker_keras_template/README.md

 - AWS CLI (recommend you install with `pip3 install awscli` and configure with `aws configuration` to set s3 defaults)
 - Docker (optional, but required if you're using the `--train-inst local` modes)

+## AWS Results

+The AWS Sagemaker training output can be found in both the S3 buckets as well as the `CloudWatch` training logs.
+And all Sagemaker training runs are summarized in the `Training Jobs` dashboard.

 ## Errata

 1. The test mode (`--train-inst test`) needs to be run at least once in order to download the Keras cifar10 data